 Once the tick has been removed, steps should be taken to ensure that a tick-borne disease has not been transferred.
 Monitor the bitten area for several weeks for signs of infection, such as the "bull's-eye" rash signature of Lyme disease.

-You can also send your tick to the TickCheck Laboratory, where we can determine if your tick is a carrier of common tick-borne diseases like Lyme disease, Anaplasma, and Babesia within 2-5 business days.
+You can also send your tick to the TickCheck Laboratory, where we can determine if your tick is a carrier of common tick-borne diseases like Lyme disease, Anaplasma, and Babesia within 2-5 business days, excluding weekends.

 Click here to order a tick test